 - Activate WooCommerce, two additional menu items will appear in your WordPress dashboard — WooCommerce and Products.

-Quick Setup Wizard
+Quick Setup Guide Of Woocommerce

 Next, click on the purple Run button the Setup Wizard button at the top of the window:

-The second page offers several payment options including Stripe, PayPal and offline payments.
+- 2nd Page – It offers several payment options including Stripe, PayPal and offline payments.
 Choose the payment methods that will work for you and click Continue remembering that later you will be able to add other payment systems if needed.

-On the next, Extras page you will be offered additional extensions, for example, you can choose automatic tax calculation.
+- 3rd Page – Extras page you will be offered additional extensions, for example, you can choose automatic tax calculation.
 Activating the feature above will also automatically install and activate WooCommerce Services and Jetpack.

 Please note that on this page you may be offered various additional extensions, such as the free StoreFront WooCommerce theme, depending on the settings you chose in the initial steps of the installation wizard.
 Make sure you really need them before applying.
+Or you can also get free premium themes and plugins when you sign up in WPOven.

 Next, connect your store to Jetpack to improve protection, the ability to create backups, generate store statistics, monitor the site and advertise the product, among other things.

 Please note that in order to connect Jetpack to your site, you need a WordPress.com account.
-Although, this process is free and easy, so we do not think that it will cause you any problems.
+Although this process is free and easy, so we do not think that it will cause you any problems.

 After connecting Jetpack to your online store, you will be redirected to the last page of the WooCommerce installation wizard: